-server_address_mode_policy:local_hostname specifies the server host name that is advertised by the locator daemon/configuration repository, and listened on by server-side IIOP.
+server_address_mode_policy:local_hostname specifies the server hostname that is advertised by the locator daemon and/or configuration repository.

 This variable enables support for multi-homed server hosts.
-These are server machines with multiple hostnames or IP addresses (for example, those using multiple DNS aliases or multiple network interface cards).
-The local_hostname variable enables you to explicitly specify the host name that the server listens on and publishes in its IORs.
+These are server machines with multiple host names or IP addresses.
+For example, those using multiple DNS aliases or multiple network interface cards.
+The local_hostname variable enables you to explicitly specify the host name that the server publishes in its IORs.